 Originally DNS was designed to map domain names to IP addresses.
-Its success as a lightweight, well understood key-to-value mapping protocol caused its role to quickly grow to other Internet-related applications, including host integrity identification for anti-spam measures and replica selection in content-delivery networks [75].
-Recently DNS' trust framework (DNSSEC) has been used to provide an alternative to traditional PKI/Certificate Authorities for e-mail [27] and TLS [32].
+Its success as a lightweight, well understood key-to-value mapping protocol caused its role to quickly grow to other Internet-related applications [88], including host integrity identification for anti-spam measures and replica selection in content-delivery networks [15].
+Recently DNS's trust framework (DNSSEC) has been used to complement and extend traditional PKI/Certificate Authorities for e-mail [34] and TLS [39].

 Protocols: DNS has always run over both connectionless UDP and connection-oriented TCP transport protocols.
 UDP has always been preferred, with TCP used primarily for zone transfers to replicate portions of the database, kilobytes or more in size, across different servers.
-Responses larger than advertised limits are truncated, prompting clients to retry with TCP [74].
-UDP can support large packets with IP fragmentation, at the cost of new problems discussed below.
+Responses larger than